ui3TD/Idol-Manager-Unfair_plus/README.md

 - Fixed senbatsu stats calculation so it doesn't punish you if you don't have enough idols to fill all rows.
 - Fixed Concert revenue formula so that it shows accurate estimated values.
 - Fixed Theater so that it uses stamina.
-- Fixed Theater so that it does not generate money on days off.
+- Fixed Theater so that it does not calculate revenue on days off.
 - Fixed Theater so that revenue stats are not offset by one day.
 - Fixed Theater so that average stats ignore days off.
 - Fixed Theater so that money tooltip includes subscription earnings.